a-christie/marpat/README.md

 };
 ```

 The `default` option supports both values and no-argument functions (like `Date.now`).
-Currently the supported options/validators are:
+Currently the supported options are:

 - `type`: The value's type _(required)_
 - `default`: The value to be assigned if none is provided _(optional)_